-By joining hands with China, the EU will not only enhance connectivity across the region, but also enhance its influence in this region and its own prospects in the digital economy.
+By joining hands with China, theEU will not only enhance connectivity across the region, but also enhance its influence in this region and its own prospects in the digital economy.

 A nearby neighbor is more important than a faraway relative, according to a Chinese saying.
 With enhanced connectivity across the BRI region with a focus on the digital economy and fintech, the EU and China will transform their relationship from faraway relatives into nearby neighbors in the global village.
-Such a
+Such a partnership will be most welcome as the world battles protectionism and isolationism.

-Renewed Interest in Central Bank Digital Currencies (CBDC)
+Renewed Interest in Central Bank Digital Currencies

+(CBDC)